 Final laboratory test

 5. The corrosion rate is:

-2. sample size variation per unit time;
+2. variation of the sample mass per unit area;

+Final laboratory test